Rosalie Parker

 Rosalie Parker is an author, scriptwriter and editor who runs the Tartarus Press with R. B. Russell.

 Parker jointly won the World Fantasy Award "Special Award: Non-Professional" for publishing in 2002, 2004 and 2012.

 The Horror Writers Association gave Parker and Russell the "Excellence in Speciality Press Publishing" award for 2009.

 Her anthology, Strange Tales, won the 2004 World Fantasy Award for Best Anthology.

 Parker's first collection of short stories, The Old Knowledge, was published in 2010.
 Her short story "In the Garden" was selected by Stephen Jones for The Mammoth Book of Best New Horror 21 (Robinson Publishing, 2010).
 "Random Flight" was included in Best British Horror 2015.
 Her second collection, Damage was longlisted for the 2016 Edge Hill Short Story Prize.
+Parker's short fiction has been described by Michael Dirda in The Washington Post as "excellent".

 Parker is co-director/producer of Robert Aickman: Author of Strange Tales, released May 2015, and Coverdale: A Year in the Life, released February 2016.